yizhezhang2000/SAMAug/README.md

 ### Oct.
 12th 2023 Update:

 SamAug was presented in the MICCAI 2023 1st International Workshop on Foundation Models for General Medical AI (MedAGI).
-See https://medagi.github.io/#/program for more details.
+See https://medagi.github.io/#/program for more details and other excellent papers.

 ### Oct.
 5th 2023 Update: